 Research Output per year

-I am the Module Co-ordinator for three modules (Therapeutic Communication, Systemic Anticancer Treatment Adninstration, The Principles of Haematology) in the BSc Professional Health Studies Programme.
-I am also undertaking the Postgraduate Certificate in Teaching and Learning in Higher Education.
+I am the Module Co-ordinator for three modules (Systemic Anticancer Treatment Adninstration, Essentials of Cancer Care, The Principles of Haematology) and I am also teach the module of Therapeutic Communication, all part of the BSc Professional Health Studies Programme.
 I work in collaboration with the Beatson Cnacer Centre and local Health Boards.

 Area of academic expertise - outline

 - Haematological oncology

 - Sexuality in the context of cancer care